HubSpot Sales & Marketing Strategy Delivery

 After you've constructed your overall parent-child team structure, you can add users to individual teams and provide them with the correct roles they'll need by navigating to your Settings icon, clicking Users & Teams again, then hitting the Permission Sets tab.

 Permission sets help create consistency across job functions and the level of access needed for individual employees in HubSpot.
-Instead of going through and providing a user with different permissions, assigning a user role will set permissions across all tools of the HubSpot platform (Contacts, Marketing Hub, Sales Hub, Service Hub, and Admin).
+Instead of going through and providing a user with different permissions, assigning a user role will set permissions across all tools of the HubSpot platform (Contacts, Marketing Hub, Sales Hub, Service Hub, Operations Hub, CMS Hub, and Admin).
 This video below shows how you can create levels of permissions within each tool.

 For example, you may decide that you don't want your users to access everything in HubSpot, or you might have an employee whose job is to create and edit website pages, but you do not want them to access your CRM records.
 This is related to the permissions mentioned earlier, where users can consider those contact permissions to "view, edit, and communicate" with HubSpot contacts that belong to a team only.